Not a lot of people know that many years before I became a doctor, I was a patient first.

 It was a difficult time.
 Most days, the uncertainty was just overwhelming.

-My first pulmonologist was Dr. P. Her clinic was in the same hospital where I got my chest x-ray; it was easy getting an appointment.
+My first pulmonologist was Dr. AB.
+Her clinic was in the same hospital where I got my chest x-ray; it was easy getting an appointment.
 The room was cramped and dimly lit, or at least it felt that way.
-Now that I am trying to remember things, all seemed to be gray that afternoon.
+Now that I am trying to remember things, all seemed to be in gray scale that afternoon.

-Dr. P was soft-spoken and thorough with her examination.
+Dr. AB was soft-spoken and thorough with her examination.
 She looked at my x-ray, wrote a prescription for the TB medications, and ordered to have my sputum examined for three consecutive days.
 My parents and I went home with a reminder to follow up in two weeks.
-Looking back, I received the standard of care, but something was certainly amiss.
+Looking back, I received the standard of care, but something bothered me.
 I still felt heavy after the clinic visit.
 For days I had been trying to tell myself that I was absolutely okay, and yet there I was, feeling sick after having seen my doctor.

 I told my parents I wanted a second opinion.
 We went to our family pediatrician and requested for a referral to another lung specialist, this time in a different hospital.